 Apply warm coconut or olive oil to dry hair lengths, cover with a cap, then wrap a warm towel over it for 10-15 minutes before washing out with shampoo.
 Repeat this process 1-2 times a week as needed.

-Tip: Keep the oil warm, not hot.
-Avoid direct high heat on the scalp.
-If you use a blow dryer, use LOW, keep it moving, and stop if your scalp feels hot.
+Keep the oil warm, not hot, and avoid direct high heat on the scalp.
+If you use a blow dryer, use the low setting, keep it moving, and stop if your scalp feels hot.

-Extension warning: Skip this method if you have tape-ins, keratin bonds, or adhesive-based units.
-Oils can loosen adhesive and cause slipping.
+One exception: skip this method if you have tape-ins, keratin bonds, or adhesive-based units, because oils can loosen the adhesive and cause slipping.

 DIY kitchen products do not fade hair instantly.
 The above methods require multiple applications to fade hair color, but they usually cause less damage than a strong color remover.